island-is/handbook/docs/api-design-guide/implementation/methods.md

  - `PATCH` for making a partial update on a resource.
 After a successful execution `204` should be returned.
-Patch should only return content in a response body when error occurs.
+Patch should only return content in a response body when a error occurs.

  - `DELETE` for removing a resource.
 After a successful execution `204` should be returned.
 If a client asks for the removal of a resource already deleted